 The American Fur Company was founded by John Jacob Astor in 1808 and would become one of the largest businesses in the country at the start of the 19th century.
-Astor began this ambitious venture to compete with the two great fur-trading companies in Canada – the Hudson’s Bay Company and the North West Company.
+Astor began this ambitious venture to compete with Canada’s two great fur-trading companies – the Hudson’s Bay Company and the North West Company.

-Initially, Astor’s operation in the Columbia River Valley of Oregon was under a subsidiary called the Pacific Fur Company and his Great Lakes efforts were under another subsidiary — the South West Company.
+Initially, Astor’s operation in the Columbia River Valley of Oregon was under a subsidiary called the Pacific Fur Company.
+His Great Lakes efforts were under another subsidiary — the South West Company.
 However, the War of 1812 destroyed both companies.
 Five years later, in 1817, Congress passed an act that excluded foreign traders from U.S. territory, making the American Fur Company the biggest in the Great Lakes region.

-To save expenses a number of the many trading posts were closed and heavy competition began to resurface.
-Shortly, thereafter, the demand for furs began to decrease dramatically.
+Many trading posts were closed to save expenses, and heavy competition began to resurface.
+Shortly after that, the demand for furs began to decrease dramatically.
 Despite efforts to increase profits by diversifying into other industries like lead mining, the American Fur Company folded in 1842.
-The remaining assets of the company were split into several smaller operations, most of which failed by the 1850s.
+The company’s remaining assets were split into several smaller operations, most of which failed by the 1850s.